NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

-If you provide --test_file and --nemo_model_file, the script will calculate the perplexity of the test set.
+If you provide `--test_file` and `--nemo_model_file`, the script will calculate the perplexity of the resulting N-gram model on the test set.
-The result of each step is cached in the temporary file in the --out_path.
+Note, the result of each step during the process is cached in the temporary file in the `--out_path`, to speed up further run.
-You can use the --force flag to discard the cache and recalculate everything from scratch.
+You can use the `--force` flag to discard the cache and recalculate everything from scratch.

 .. code-block::